a5221985/tutorials/Architecture/developer_to_architect_mastering_software_architecture.md

 						2. Thread pool size increases is proportional to the wait time
 			3. Number of CPUs
 4. **Connection Pool Size**
+	1. Thumb rule: 1:1
 		1. Suppose thread pool size is 100, connection pool size should also be at-least 100

 ### Minimizing Locking Related Contention ###
 ### Pessimistic Locking vs Optimistic Locking ###